graded-cs-resources/Madlibs-Template/README.md

+Assuming you got here through github classroom, click the button above to open this project in VS Code

+OR, if you do not have VS Code installed, go to "Code" -> "Codespaces" -> "Create Codespace on Main" at the top of this page to open this project in a browser-based version of VS Code.

 # Madlibs Project Template

 In this project you will create a program that plays a customized version of Madlibs with the user.
 If you don't know what madlibs is, I suggest you do a quick google search before continuing!